getumbrel/umbrel-apps/README.md

   It's time to appreciate the "fullness" of your node.
 releaseNotes: >-
   Dark mode is finally here!
-Easily switch between you preferred mode in one click.
+Easily switch between your preferred mode in one click.

   This version also includes lots of minor styling improvements, better